weilbith/dotfiles/README.md

 _Preparation Targets_ on `make help` for more focused sub-targets like only testing.

+Please be aware that these targets actually install packages on your operation system and is not limited to this projects repository.
+Anyways you can still cancel when get asked to provide your password for executing commands with root permissions.

 ## Provision

 This is the actual heart of this project.
 It provides your **local** machine to